NiklasRosenstein/discord-gmusic-bot/README.md

     > Streaming the HTTPResponse into `create_ffmpeg_player()` (using a `os.pipe()`)
     > gives an ffmpeg warning, probably because the file size can not be determined.
+    > It seems that the file size can not be properly determined, isn't played
+    > for it's whole duration.
     >
     >     [mp3 @ 0000000000d62340] invalid concatenated file detected - using bitrate for duration